-32. And for the due and faithful performance of all and singular the covenants, conditions, provisoes, clauses, articles, and agreements hereinbefore contained, and which on the part and behalf of the said Company, their officers, agents or servants are or ought to be observed, performed, fulfilled and kept, the said Company do hereby bind themselves and their engagements are affected in the said contained. themselves and their successors unto Her Majesty in the sum of Fifteen thousand pounds sterling, to be paid to Her Majesty, Her heirs and successors, by way of stipulated or ascertained damages, hereby agreed upon between the Postmaster-General and the said Company, in case of the failure on the part of the Company in the execution of this Contract or any part thereof.
+32. And for the due and faithful performance of all and singular the covenants, conditions, provisoes, clauses, articles, and agreements hereinbefore contained, and which on the part and behalf of the said Company, their officers, agents or servants are or ought to be observed, performed, fulfilled and kept, the said Company do hereby bind themselves and their successors unto Her Majesty in the sum of Fifteen thousand pounds to the successors of the said Company do hereby bind the successors of the said Company do hereby bind the said to the said t sterling, to be paid to Her Majesty, Her heirs and successors, by way of stipulated or ascertained damages, hereby agreed upon between the Postmaster-General and the said Company, in case of the failure on the part of the Company in the execution of this Contract or any part thereof.